cloudnativegeo/cloudnativegeo.org/content/blog/20231016-stac-sprint-recap.md

 Additionally, the group is in the process of developing a new, simpler interface for extensions and an extensions audit to ensure all versions are supported and tested.

-As far as future efforts go, the stac-utils folks are following the bands RFC progress (decision discussed above) and have a work-in-progress Pull Request to add support to PySTAC when the RFC is accepted.
+As far as future efforts go, the stac-utils folks are following the bands Request for Comments (RFC) progress (decision discussed above) and have a work-in-progress Pull Request to add support to PySTAC when the RFC is accepted.

 If you are interested in joining stac-utils virtual meetups, be sure to join the [STAC Community Google Group](https://groups.google.com/g/stac-community) to receive meeting invitations.